Imperial & Royal

 Imperial Typewriter Company Ltd. was formed in 1908 in Leicester, and became a very successful producer of typewriters.

-In 1966 it was acquired by Litton Industries and merged with its Royal Typewriter division.
+In 1966 it was acquired by Litton Industries and merged with Litton's Royal Typewriter division.

 The company sold mechanical calculators under the Imperial name, and electronic calculators were sold under both the Imperial and Royal names in the early to mid 1970s.
 The Imperial electronic models are largely identical to the Royal equivalent (and also the Triumph/Adler equivalent, since these were also part of Litton Industries).

 The Leicester factory was closed in 1974 after a bitter labour dispute.
-The sales office continued, being renamed Imperial Business Equipment in 1975, until about 1989.
+The sales office continued until about 1989, having been renamed Imperial Business Equipment in 1975.

 Known Imperial calculators: